 Ask your legislator to do something.
-Members of Congress can cosponsor HR4901, the Puerto Rico Statehood Admission Bill.
-Senators can introduce the same bill in the Senate.
-Presidential candidates (sure, write to them, too!) can come out publicly for Puerto Rico statehood as Andrew Yang and Mike Bloomberg have already done.
+Members of Congress can cosponsor HR 1522, the Puerto Rico Statehood Admission Bill.
+S 780 is the same bill in the Senate.
+Senators should support that bill as well.

 Here’s an example for inspiration:

 As a voter and your constituent, I urge you to listen to the will of the U.S. citizens of Puerto Rico who voted for statehood in 2012, in 2017, and in 2020.
 The Puerto Rico government officially requested statehood, sending a shadow delegation to demand that Congress take action.